-Accommodation Administration Guidelines Calculation Device and Mathematics Tools (on Non-Calculator Sections of Mathematics Assessments) Purpose: The purpose of the calculation device on the non-calculator sections accommodation is to provide access for students with a disability that severely limits or prevents their ability to perform basic calculations (i.e., student is unable to perform single-digit addition, subtraction, multiplication, or division).
-For these students, a calculation device may be used on the non-calculator AND calculator sections of the mathematics assessments.
+(on Non-Calculator Sections of Mathematics Assessments) sections accommodation is to provide access for students with a disability that severely limits or prevents their ability to perform bas calculations (i.e., student is unable to perform single-digit addition, subtraction, multiplication, or division).
+For these students, a calculation device may be used on the non-calculator AND calculato sections of the mathematics assessments.
 The IEP or Section 504 plan must specify which device(s) or manipulatives.
-Student's accommodations will list "Hand-held Calculator."
+Student's accommodations will list "Hand-held Calculator" in Pearson Access.
 Manipulatives may require BIE approval, depending on BIE policies.
 Materials: Hand-held calculator.
-Allowable calculators for the calculator accommodation on non-calculator sections: Grades 3-5: Four-function with square root and percentage functions.
+Allowable calculator sections: Grades 3-5: Four-function with square root and percentage functions.
 Grades 6-7: Four-function with square root and percentage functions.
 Grades 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to grade-level calculator).
 High School: Graphing calculators with functionalities consistent with TI-84 or similar models.
+(Student may also bring a scientific calculator or a four-function with square root and percentage functions.
+Allowable mathematics tools include: Arithmetic tables (e.g., addition charts, subtractio Accommodation Administration Guidelines Calculation Device and Mathematics Tools (on Non-Calculator Sections Before Testing: Purpose: The purpose of the calculation device on the non-calculator sections accommodation is to provide access for students with a disability that severely limits or prevents their ability to perform basic calculations (i.e., student is unable to perform single-digit addition, subtraction, multiplication, or division).
+For these students, a calculation device may be used on the non-calculator AND calculator sections of the mathematics assessments.
+The IEP or Section 504 plan must specify which device(s) or manipulatives.
+Student's accommodations will list "Hand-held Calculator" in Pearson Access.
+Manipulatives may require BIE approval, depending on BIE policies.
+Materials: Hand-held calculator.
+Allowable calculators for the calculator accommodation on non-calculator sections: Grades 5-2: Four-function with square root and percentage functions.
+Grades 5-2: Four-function with square root and percentage functions.
+Grades 6-2: Four-function with square root and percentage functions.
+Grades 6-2: Four-function with square root and percentage functions.
+Grades 6-2: Gour-function with square root and percentage functions in addition to grade-level calculator).
+High School: Graphing calculators with functionalities consistent with TI-84 or similar models.
 (Student may also bring a scientific calculator or a four-function with square root and percentage functions).
 Allowable mathematics tools include: Arithmetic tables (e.g., addition charts, subtraction charts, multiplication charts; division charts).
-Two-color chips (e.g., single-sided or double-sided) Counters and counting chips.
+Two-color chips (e.g., single-sided or double-sided).
+Counters and counting chips.
 Square tiles.
 Base 10 blocks.
 100s chart.
-A student with a visual impairment may need other mathematics tools, such as a large print ruler (embedded BIE ruler is designed in 18 point font), braille ruler, tactile compass, or braille protractor.
-Note that braille mathematics kits will include the appropriate grade-level braille ruler and braille protractors.
+A student with a visual impairment may need other mathematics tools, such as a large print ruler (embedded BIE ruler is designed in 18 point font), braille ruler, tactile compas